k-b-e-m/Shogi/src/test/TestList.md

 TestList
-* When Rick moves a pawn that puts his king in check, the move is not allowed and gets status "Move_Puts_Yourself_In_Check"
+* When morty is in check he can not move his king into another check
 * When Rick has Morty's king in a checkmate, Rick wins the game.
 * When Ricks's pawn is tried to being placed before a friendly knight, the move is not allowed and gets status "NO_LEGAL_MOVES_AVAILABLE"
 * When Ricks's pawn is tried to be placed before the edge of the board, the move is not allowed and gets status "NO_LEGAL_MOVES_AVAILABLE"